Guide to EPA Drinking Water Standards

 Due to many factors, it may be too expensive for municipalities — particularly rural ones — to have the equipment or staffed personnel to monitor water samples actively.
 In such petitioned cases, known as small systems, the EPA grants tailored sets of technology and purification treatments more feasible for these areas.

-There are three categories of small systems which the EPA delivers prorated compliance tests to:
+There are three categories of small systems the EPA delivers prorated compliance tests to:

 - Those serving 25 to 500 people.